-When Mohammad Saeed, quoted above, was asked which storyline in Da Pulay Poray Drama he liked best, he said he liked all the storylines, and he had learned a lot from Da Pulay Poray Drama, but he singled out the polio vaccination related storylines for special mention.
+When Mohammad Saeed, quoted above, was asked which storyline in Da Pulay Poray Drama he liked best, he said he liked all the storylines, and he had learned a lot from Da Pulay Poray Drama, but he singled out the polio vaccination-related storylines for special mention.
 Some may find this strange – since polio vaccination does not sound like such a thrilling topic.
 That is why we make a special effort to ensure that polio storylines become thrilling – even comic.
 Mohammad Saeed and his family started listening to Da Pulay Poray Drama when there was an attack on Kandao Village, and everyone was displaced.
 During this displacement, we wanted to show how important it was for vaccination teams to reach displaced populations, so we showed a vaccination team tracking down the displaced Kandao villagers, and making sure their children got vaccinated.
 Ajab Gul is really paranoid about vaccinators: he thinks they are out to get him since he failed to vaccinate his own daughter Nazo, as a result of which she contracted polio.
 So he kept on running away from the vaccinators, but they kept on tracking him down.

 Another listener, Salman from Ghani Khel district in Nangarhar, singled out a couple of storylines for special mention: the peace movement in Kandao Village and polio vaccination.
-He praised Taza Gul for being a religious scholar who counters the negative rumours about polio vaccination.
+He praised Taza Gul for being a religious scholar who counters the negative rumors about polio vaccination.

-The family hierachy:
+The family hierarchy:

 Khadim-Ullah Wasif rang in from Ghani Khel district in Nangarhar.
-He said that he really enjoyed the arguments that used to go on between Mewa Gul and Bakhtawara, before, that is, Bakhtawara died, and between the Kochi couple Mero and Sabro.
+He said that he really enjoyed the arguments that used to go on between Mewa Gul and Bakhtawara, before, that is, Bakhtawara died and between the Kochi couple Mero and Sabro.
 In the drama, he felt we should show the responsibility a wife has to her husband.
 He was wondering about Gulmeena.
-She is often mentioned in the drama, but has not actually appeared.
+She is often mentioned in the drama but has not actually appeared.
 He would like her to make an appearance.
 He would like to see the marriage of Yasir take place.
-Listeners will remember that Yasir left Kandao Village, broken-hearted, since his father was not allowing him to marry his sweetheart – the daughter of his maternal uncle – a girl by the name of Spogmai.
+Listeners will remember that Yasir left Kandao Village, broken-hearted since his father was not allowing him to marry his sweetheart – the daughter of his maternal uncle – a girl by the name of Spogmai.
 Khadim-Ullah would also like to see the spring, where ladies collect water, reappear in Da Pulay Poray Drama.
 The reason?
-He used to love hearing Zarmina sing couplets – tappas – there.
+He used to love hearing Zarmina sing couplets – tapas – there.